Hiroshi Tada was born in Nagasaki, Japan in 1929, and was a 9th dan Aikikai Shihan.

 He taught at the Aikikai Hombu Dojo every Thursday for many years.

-Along with his studies of Aikido he studied breathing exercises and yoga with Tempu Nakamura, until he was sent to Europe in 1964.
+Along with his extensive studies of Aikido he studied breathing exercises and yoga with Tempu Nakamura, until he was sent to Europe in 1964.
 The Tempukai studied science, medicine, and unification of mind and body.

 He studied with the Ichikukai, who practised misogi ritual purification.